RPC Group: Acquisitions

 In December 2013, the company acquired Maynard & Harris Plastics, a manufacturer of rigid plastic packaging, for £103.5 million and in May 2014, it bought Ace Corporation Holdings, a Chinese injection moulder, for up to $430 million.
 It then bought Promens, with 50 plants internationally, in a €386 million (£306 million) deal in December 2014.

 For 2016, the company earned £2.75 billion, a two-thirds jump in revenue from the year before after a series of acquisitions.
 Among those acquisitions were the bottle-top maker GCS in France and British Polythene Industries.
 In March 2016, the company bought French bottle-top maker Global Closure Systems for €650 million (£468.7 million) to strengthen its position in Europe's plastic packaging market, and in August 2016, the company bought British Polythene Industries for £261 million.
 It went on to buy Letica, an American business, for $640 million in February 2017.
-As of June 2017, Pim Vervaat served as chief executive.
+As of June 2017, Pim Vervaat is chief executive.
 Since December 2015, RPC had completed 11 acquisitions.